 A team is a group response to an opportunity.
 When someone wishes to volunteer with a group of friends or colleagues, they can create a team response.

 For this to happen, whoever posts the opportunity must first open it up to teams.

 How is a Team Formed?

 Typically a volunteer creates a team when signing up for an opportunity that is accepting team responses.
 To do so, they should simply click the opportunity's Respond as Team button if it is available.
-After clicking that button, they provide the team name, a team description (optional), a designated team leader email, and the number of people on the team.
+After clicking that button, they provide the team name and put in information for the people on the team.
 A site manager can also create a team from the site manager panel.